traveltime-dev/traveltime-platform-qgis-plugin/README.md

 ## Installation

-Once released, this plugin will be available in the official QGIS repository.
+This plugin is available in the official QGIS repository (you need to enable experimental plugins for beta releases).

-In the meantime, you need to download the repository as zip a file and install it manually from the plugin manager.

 ## Usage